ibm-cloud-docs/vmware/vmware-faq.md

 {: #can-i-create-isolated-private-vmware-cloud}
 {: faq}

 Yes, you can deploy bare metal systems and install any supported hypervisor (including VMware ESX) on these hosts.
-You can also deploy virtual machines by using the native management tools.
+You can also deploy virtual machines by using the default management tools.
 By default, systems are deployed in VLANs for segmentation and networking components (such as gateways, routers, and firewalls) and are used to create almost any topology.

 ## Can I deploy VMware components directly from the {{site.data.keyword.cloud}} catalog?
 {: #can-i-deploy-vmware-components}